Protein powder for pregnancy

 There are several types of protein powders that have really only recently risen in popularity.

-The population that typically includes protein powders in their diet the most is serious athletes as they have increased needs for protein.
+The population that typically includes protein powders in their diet the most is serious athletes as they have increased needs for protein and dietary supplements.
 However, everyday athletes and even those who don’t partake in physical activity use this convenient, quick source of protein.

 Add it to coffee, smoothies, oatmeals, soup, or shake it up with water and you have a quick 10-25 grams of protein.